Answers to questions that are asked frequently ( FAQ'S)

 While there are generally no restrictions on the number of drivers you are allowed to have on a policy, be aware that most insurance companies will issue policies that place conditions on who can drive the vehicle.
-The premium cost is directly affected by not only the age, but the claims history of any named drivers on the Courier Insurance policy.
+The premium cost is directly affected by not only the age, but the claims history of any named drivers on the policy.

 Make yourself aware of the different options available when it comes to drivers on your policy.
 As is most often the case, the more drivers, the higher the premium.
 Most common types of cover include:

 This is a type of cover that allows hauliers and couriers to move goods within Europe.
 It is similar to goods in transit and can be added if and when needed.